 Despite the recent stay-at-home order, Torontonians have found new ways to stay mobile, healthy, engaged, and, honestly, become less bored.
 While it may seem like we are confined to the comforts of our own home we aren’t forced to a life of pure isolation.
 We still have a plethora or opportunities to challenge our brain and keep our mind off the bleak situation that is current modern life.
-Here are three things you can still do in Toronto despite the stay-at-home order.
+Here are three things you can still do in event planners in Toronto despite the stay-at-home order.

 In this new landscape you are still allowed to go outside to exercise, which means winter exploration is afoot.
 Toronto has so many large, beautiful urban parks to explore including High Park, Little Rouge Park, and Sunnybrook Park where you can easily socially distance yourself to get in some winter exercise.
 Trails range from generally easy to moderately difficult in some areas.
 So strap on your boots, put on your scarf, and explore Toronto in the winter like the Canadian you were born to be.
 Don’t forget to bring a mask in tight spaces where social distancing can be difficult.